beazt123/homemade-ai-assistant/README.md

 Still need do research to implement them
 - [ ] Make sound features more OS independent(file system, config and playsound function)
 	- Sound libraries are OS dependent
-	- Current sound features are injected into receivers using mixin interfaces. **Each** sound mixin depends on a `SoundEngine` which is responsible for playing sound.
-Sound mixins are responsible for using the sounds
+	- Current sound features are injected into receivers using mixin interfaces. **Each** sound mixin depends on a `SoundEngine` which is solely responsible for playing sound.
+Sound mixins are solely responsible for using the `SoundEngine`.
 	- Can implement sound features for both windows and OS by modifying the `SoundEngine` class to adapt to the current OS.
 	- Need a library that can play sound asynchronously for linux.
 	- Modify or extend the SoundEngine class into different versions for different OSes.